wallace-aph/System6-theme/README.md

-#System 6 (?) theme
+# Macintosh System ~6 theme

 Based on the Platinum theme

-A clone of the old Macintosh System 6 Desktop, with a few stylistic changes.
+A clone of the old Macintosh System ~6 Desktop, with a few stylistic changes.

 <img src=https://i.imgur.com/JcGLhQv.png>